const dir = std.fs.cwd();

 10.1.2 Error sets

 An error set is a special case of an union type.
-It essentially is an union that contains error values in it.
+It is an union that contains error values in it.
 Not all programming languages have a notion of an “union object”.
-But in summary, an union is just a list of the options that an object can be.
-For example, a union of x, y and z, means that an object can be either of type x, or type y or type z.
+But in summary, an union is just a set of data types.
+Unions are used to allow an object to have multiple data types.
+For example, a union of x

 pub fn resolvePath(